ctfer-io/chall-manager/webdocs/glossary/index.md

 Notice it is the **responsibility of the ChallMaker** to make its challenge **playable**, not the [Ops](#ops).
 If you can't make your challenge run into pre-prod/prod, you can't blame the Ops.

-(S)He collaborates with plenty profiles:
+They collaborate with plenty profiles:
 - other ChallMakers to debate its ideas and assess the difficulty.
 - [Ops](#ops) to make sure its challenges can reach production smoothly.
 - [Admins](#administrator) to discuss the technical feasibility of its challenges, for instance if it requires FPGAs, online platforms as GCP or AWS, etc. or report on the status of the CTF.